Gilbert Ford

 Gilbert "Gib" Ford (September 14, 1931 – January 10, 2017) was an American basketball player and business executive, who competed in the 1956 Summer Olympics as part of the American basketball team, which won the gold medal.
 Born in Tulia, Texas, he played college basketball at the University of Texas.
 He worked for thirty-five years at Converse, Inc., ultimately becoming the company's chairman and CEO.

 Ford played for Amarillo High School.
 In 1950 he was a Texas High School All State player and a participant in the Texas High School All Star Game.
 His name is enshrined in the Texas High School Basketball Hall of Fame.
-Following High School, Ford played basketball for the University of Texas from 1950–1954, and was co-captain of the team his senior year, when the team was a co-champion of the Southwest Conference.
+Following High School, Ford played basketball for the University of Texas from 1950 to 1954, and was co-captain of the team his senior year, when the team was a co-champion of the Southwest Conference.
 He was named to various All-SWC teams and took part in the 1954 Shrine East/West College All Star Game in Kansas City.
 In 1986, he was inducted into the University of Texas Longhorn Hall of Honor.

 After graduation from Texas in 1954, where he was also a member of Phi Kappa Psi fraternity, Ford was a starter for the famous Phillips 66 Oilers, which won the National AAU Championship in 1955, and the National Industrial Basketball League Championship in 1955 and 1958.
 While serving in the Air Force, Ford played on the 1956 All Air Force Team and the All Armed Forces Team, which qualified for the 1956 Olympic trials.